 Embassy of Sri Lanka in Washington, D.C.
 Address: 3025 Whitehaven St NW, Washington, DC 20008, United States Phone: +1 202-483-4025

-This embassy functions as the main diplomatic representation of Sri Lanka in the United States, handling a broad spectrum of diplomatic and consular services.
+This embassy is the main representative of Sri Lanka in the United States.
+It provides many diplomatic and consular services.

 Sir Lanka New York Consulate: Sri Lanka Embassy Locations